jonlpersson/ed-latimore/site/_posts/2020-02-23-how-to-forgive-yourself-in-6-steps.md

 The first response alleviates blame, the second response shifts it, and the third response absorbs too much.
 Every mistake you've made is a combination of the things you did, the things you responded to, and the mindset you had when you faced these problems.

 The only thing you have control over is the first one–how you responded.
-Even then, your environment and mentality had a heavy influence, and those two things are important, but they are not within your control.
+Even then, your environment and mentality had a heavy influence, and those two things are important but not within your control.

-When it comes to self-forgiveness, there's no reason to focus on who or what is responsible.
+There's no reason to focus on who or what is responsible when it comes to self-forgiveness.
 You merely need to accept that you made a mistake.

-Intellectually, you try to learn from the mistake so that you don't repeat it.
+Intellectually, you try to learn from the mistake so you don't repeat it.
 Emotionally, you can't begin to forgive yourself until you accept that you made a mistake.

 There's no reason to dwell on this fact.
 All that's required is that you accept it.